esphome/esphome-docs/components/sensor/scd30.rst

 - **address** (*Optional*, int): Manually specify the i^2c address of the sensor.
   Defaults to ``0x61``.

+- **altitude_compensation** (*Optional*, int): Set the altitude used for CO₂ measurement compensation, in meters above sea level.
+When absent, altitude compensation is disabled.

+- **automatic_self_calibration** (*Optional*, boolean): Enable the automatic self calibration process on the sensor.
+This allows the sensor automatically adjust its calibration when exposed to fresh air.
+Defaults to ``True``.

 - **update_interval** (*Optional*, :ref:`config-time`): The interval to check the
   sensor.
 Defaults to ``60s``.